translate/virtaal/docs/autoterm.rst

 localisation in each language to recommend which URL should be used for their language.
 Contact us if this is not yet configured for your language.

 All file formats supported by Virtaal can be used.
-This feature was introduced in Virtaal 0.5.